JermelWatson/Flixster2/README.md

 ### Notes

 Describe any challenges encountered while building the app.
+I updated my app to add the popularity field but I am not seeing the new gif I made pop up on the branch
 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android